Twispay/magento2/README.md

 magento2-Twispay_Payments
 =========================

+- Note:  In case you encounter any difficulties with integration, please contact us at support@twispay.com and we'll assist you through the process.

 The official [Twispay Payment Gateway][twispay] extension for Magento 2.

 At the time of purchase, after checkout confirmation, the customer will be redirected to the secure Twispay Payment Gateway.